tstohn/ESGI.documentation/_docs/software-overview.md

 | Generic barcode sequences | TSV | Demultiplexed reads in format of barcode structure| **count**
 | DNA/RNA sequences | FASTQ | Demultiplexed sequence reads | **STAR**

-{% include alert.html type="info" title=" Note: the workflow depends on the input type.
+{% include alert.html type="info" title=" Workflow depends on the input type.
 For generic barcode sequences, the workflow is demultiplex → count.
 For DNA/RNA sequences, the workflow is demultiplex → STAR → annotate → count" %}

 ### STAR
 After demultiplexing DNA/RNA sequencing data, the resulting FASTQ file is passed to the **STAR** aligner, which maps sequencing reads to a reference genome.
 Before running STAR, the reference genome and GTF annotation files must be downloaded as described in [Reference Genome](getting-started#reference-genome).